1944 Auckland Rugby League season: Auckland Māori v Auckland Pākehā

+The match was ceremoniously kicked off by D. Gillett, the son of George A. Gillett.
+Proceeds of the game went to the Injured Players Fund with 360 pounds raised.

 North Island v South Island

 This was the first time since 1939 that the North Island v South Island match had been played.
 The North Island won comfortably scoring 9 tries to 3.
-The North Island side featured 10 players from the Auckland competition (Ralph Martin, Roy Nurse, Ron McGregor, Robert Salaia, Jim Murray, Dick Hull, T Rutherford, Pita Ririnui, F James, and A Rogers).
+The North Island side featured 10 players from the Auckland competition (Ralph Martin, Roy Nurse, Ron McGregor, Pouvi (Robert) Robert Salaia, Joe Murray, Dick Hull, John Rutherford, Pita Ririnui, Fred James, and A Rogers).
 Hawea Mataira had originally been selected but was travelling to Wellington with the Auckland Waterside Workers team to play in their annual fixture with Wellington Waterside and was replaced by Ririnui.
 Owen Brooks of Waikato had a field day, scoring 3 tries and kicking 8 conversions from 9 attempts.

 South Auckland (Waikato) v Auckland

 Auckland fielded a slightly weaker side as North Shore, Newton, Ponsonby, and Mount Albert were all playing in the Roope Rooster semi finals so their players were unavailable for selection.